 The Head of the House is the Lord Dean of Guild, elected annually by the Members of the House.
-The Lord Dean acts as Chairman at all meetings of the House, and also as Convener of the different committees.
+The Lord Dean acts as Chairman of the House, and delegates Convenership of the different committees.
 The Office of the Dean of Guild ranks next to that of the Lord Provost of the City.
 Prior to the Local Government (Scotland) Act 1973, the Lord Dean was also the official head and sole judge of the Dean of Guild Court in Glasgow, assisted by four Lyners appointed by the Merchants House and four appointed by the Trades House of Glasgow.

 The membership of the Merchants House is drawn from men and women in business, established in Glasgow or the West of Scotland with Glasgow connections if they are in business on their own account to a substantial extent, or in good practice in a recognised profession, or Directors, Managing Directors, Managers or other principal Officers in a significant business body, corporation or authority; or persons of like standing and qualifications established elsewhere in Great Britain who are sons or daughters of members; or are otherwise qualified in ways which, in the opinion of the Directors, would make them eligible members of the House.

-The present membership of the House is almost 1300.
-Thirty six Directors, elected by the members, carry on the active work of the House, together with the Dean and Ex-Deans, who are ex-officio Directors.
+The present membership of the House is almost 1200.
+Thirty six Directors, elected by the members, carry on the active work of the House, together with the Dean, the Vice Dean, the Immediate Past Dean and the previous 2 ex Deans..
 Twelve of the 36 Directors retire annually and arrangements are made to encourage the election of a proportion of new Directors each year without losing the advantages of experience in the work of the House.

 By virtue of various Charters and Acts of Parliament the House elects representatives to a considerable number of Public Institutions, among them being Hutchesons' Hospital, Hutchesons' Educational Trust, The Glasgow Educational and Marshall Trust, The University of Strathclyde ,The Chamber of Commerce, The Adam Smith Chair of Political Economy at Glasgow University , as well as other charitable and educational bodies.
 The involvement of the House in the affairs of the community is still of importance, although over the years the emphasis has altered and today the House is principally concerned with its many charitable activities.